Amygdala: Development and sex distinction

 There are observable developmental differences between the right and left amygdala.
 The left amygdala reaches its developmental peak approximately 1.5–2 years prior to the right amygdala.
 Despite the early growth of the left amygdala, the right increases in volume for a longer period of time.
 The right amygdala is associated with response to fearful stimuli as well as face recognition.
 For the left amygdala, it is inferred that the early development of it functions to provide infants the ability to detect danger due to its reported responds predominantly to fearful events and faces.
 In childhood, the amygdala is found to react differently to same-sex versus opposite-sex individuals.
 This reactivity decreases until a person enters adolescence, where it increases dramatically at puberty.

-Other functional and structural differences between male and female amygdalae have been observed.
-Subjects' amygdala activation was observed when watching a horror film and subliminal stimuli.
-The results of the study showed a different lateralization of the amygdala in men and women.
+Functional and structural differences have been discovered between male and female amygdalae.
+The results of PET scans showed a different lateralization of the amygdala in men and women after watching an emotional film.
 Enhanced memory for the film was related to enhanced activity of the left, but not the right, amygdala in women, whereas it was related to enhanced activity of the right, but not the left, amygdala in men.
-Similarly, a study of decision-making ability in patients with unilateral amygdala damage suggested that men with right (but not left) amygdala damage were more likely to be impaired in decision-making ability, while women with left (but not right) amygdala damage were more likely to be impaired in decision-making ability.
+Studies involving patients with amygdala damage came to a similar conclusion.
+In patients with unilateral amygdala damage, men with right (but not left) amygdala damage were more likely to be impaired in decision-making ability, while women with left (but not right) amygdala damage were more likely to be impaired in decision-making ability.
 One study found evidence that, on average, women tend to retain stronger memories for emotional events than men.